Speech & Swallowing Support for Head and Neck Cancer Survivors

 - If there has been a change in your swallowing function at any time after treatment, you may need to see an SLP.

-- Some common swallowing concerns that should prompt an evaluation by SLP:
+- Some common swallowing concerns that call for testing by an SLP:

-- You have had a change in the consistency of the food that you can eat.
+- You have had a change in the consistency (thickness or thinness) of the food that you can eat.

 - You need to swallow many times to clear food from your mouth and throat.